What do we produce and how we do it?

-Santos is a leading oil and gas producer, supplying Australian and Asian customers.
+Santos is a leading oil and gas producer, supplying Australia and Asia.

 We produce natural gas (LPG, ethane, methane, CSG, LNG, shale gas, condensate) and oil.

 From power to plastic, Australians benefit from cleaner, reliable natural gas in a wide variety of essential ways.

 Natural gas is an abundant Australian energy resource which has been used in our country for more than 100 years.
 It is a naturally occurring compound made up of mainly methane.
 Odourless and colourless, it is found in different types of rocks, including sandstones, coal seams and shale.